 Make Sure To Eat Right

 You directly affect your good and bad cholesterol levels with what you eat.
 You might experience issues with high cholesterol if you eat foods that are high in saturated fats.
 Limit the intake of foods such as dairy, red meat, macaroni and cheese, and hamburgers.
-Even though it is OK to eat these items in smaller quantities, eating too many of them can negatively affect your cholesterol levels.
+Even though it is okay to eat these items in smaller quantities, eating too many of them can negatively affect your cholesterol levels.
 If you want to learn how to reduce your cholesterol, it is a good idea to ask your doctor or talk to a nutritionist.